-Covenant is a weblog of the Living Church Foundation, an independent, non-profit ministry seeking and serving the full visible unity of the one, holy, catholic, and apostolic Church.
-Our writers are lay and ordained leaders who serve in parishes and dioceses, in schools, and in para-church ministries across the Episcopal Church, the Anglican Communion, and the wider Body of Christ.
+Covenant is the weblog of the Living Church Foundation, an independent, non-profit ministry seeking and serving the full visible unity of the one, holy, catholic, and apostolic Church.
+Our writers are lay and ordained leaders who serve in parishes and dioceses, in schools, and in para-church ministries across the Episcopal Church, the Anglican Communion, and the wider body of Christ.

 Inspired by the fruitfulness of the ecumenical movement of the 20th century and compelled by love (2 Cor.
 5:14–15), we acknowledge the accountability of the Anglican Communion and its churches to the Church Catholic and accept our own incompleteness, praying for ecclesial transformation in the way of the cross (Phil.
 2:5–11; Rom.
 15:1–7; M. Ramsey, Gospel and the Catholic Church).
 We look for instruction in the Scriptures and pray for a share in Christ’s body and blood, grateful for God’s gracious discipline.
 We would “give no offense to Jews or to Greeks or to the Church of God” but rather “please everyone in everything,” so that God might be glorified and many may be saved (1 Cor.
 10:32–33).